-- CPI(C) means the quarterly CPI first published by the Australian Statistician for the second last quarter before the day on which the payment is made - CPI(P) means the quarterly CPI first published by the Australian Statistician for the same quarter in the previous year; and - SP(P) means the sum payable in the immediately previous year. - 87.5 The pension will have no residual capital value. - 87.6 If the pension reverts or is commuted in accordance with clause 95, it must not have a reversionary component worth more than 100% of the benefit payable before the reversion or commutation. - 87.7 The pension may only be transferred to the reversionary beneficiary on the death of the pensioner (or of a reversionary beneficiary then in receipt of the pension) and then only in accordance with superannuation law. - The capital value of the pension and the income from the pension must not be used as security for borrowing. - 87.9 The pension must be one which does not affect the pensioner's entitlement to a government pension or the amount of a government pension under any social security legislation. - Despite the conditions in clause 87, if: - the pensioner dies within 10 years after the pension commenced, the reversionary beneficiary may receive a payment equal to the total payments the pensioner would have received from the day of his or her death until 10 years after the commencement of the pension (Gap Amount); and - the pensioner dies within 10 years after the pension commenced and there's no reversionary beneficiary, the amount which is equal to the Gap Amount may be paid to the pensioner's estate; and
+- CPI(C) means the quarterly CPI first published by the Australian Statistician for the second last quarter before the day on which the payment is made - CPI(P) means the quarterly CPI first published by the Australian Statistician for the same quarter in the previous year; and - SP(P) means the sum payable in the immediately previous year. - 96.5 The pension will have no residual capital value. - 96.6 If the pension reverts or is commuted in accordance with clause 109, it must not have a reversionary component worth more than 100% of the benefit payable before the reversion or commutation. - 96.7 The pension may only be transferred to the reversionary beneficiary on the death of the pensioner (or of a reversionary beneficiary then in receipt of the pension) and then only in accordance with superannuation law. - 96.8 The capital value of the pension and the income from the pension must not be used as security for borrowing.

+97 Despite the conditions in clause 96, if:

-• the pensioner dies within 10 years after the pension commenced and a surviving reversionary beneficiary dies before the end of that 10 years, the amount which is equal to the Gap Amount may be paid to the reversionary beneficiary's estate
+- the pensioner dies within the period used for clause 109.2 (period), the reversionary beneficiary may receive a payment equal to the total payments the pensioner would have received from the day of his or her death until the end of the period (Gap Amount); and - the pensioner dies within the period used for clause 109.2 and there's no reversionary beneficiary, the amount which is equal to the Gap Amount may be paid to the pensioner's estate; and - the pensioner dies within the period used for clause 109.2 and a surviving reversionary beneficiary dies before the end of that period, the amount which is equal to the Gap Amount may be paid to the reversionary beneficiary's estate.